Record investment: Celonis receives one billion US dollars

 Henry Ellenbogen, Managing Partner and Chief Investment Officer of Durable Capital Partners LP

 Celonis is headquartered in Munich and New York and has 15 offices worldwide.
-Deutsche Bank plans to use the software to streamline 40 percent of its processes, saving more than €60 million.
-"Our customers were thrilled when they realized that with the Execution Management System they can now use their process data to run their business as efficiently as Amazon - without having to change anything in their underlying systems," said Bastian Nominacher, co-CEO and co-founder of Celonis.
+Deutsche Bank plans to use the software to optimize 40 percent of its processes, saving more than 60 million euros.
+"Our customers were thrilled when they realized that with the Execution Management System they can now use their process data to run their business as efficiently as Amazon - without having to change anything in their underlying systems," says Bastian Nominacher, Co-CEO and Co-Founder of Celonis.

 Newsletter